Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 - Two separate pool decks (12th floor with cabanas and DJ booth, 48th floor rooftop)

-- On-site spa with saunas and cold plunges — only building on Rainey with dedicated wellness facilities at this scale
+- On-site spa with saunas and cold plunges — only building on Rainey with wellness facilities at this scale

 - Daydreamer Café on the ground floor (coffee shop/bar) and Amaya restaurant on the 12th floor